ShiftFocus, End-to-End Mobile App

 User Personas

-Nathan (25) is an engineer with ADHD who struggles to start tasks that feel ambiguous or open-ended.
-He needs routine to keep him motivated during long periods of unsupervised work.
+Nathan (25) is an engineer with ADHD who often struggles to start tasks that feel open-ended or lack clear structure.
+He needs tools that help him stay motivated during long stretches of independent work.

 Research Synthesis